spuithori/svelte-ionic-app/README.md

 # How I got started with this rebuild: the basic steps performed
 In pseudo code - this is what I did

+Scaffold the Svelte app
 - npm create vite@latest (config - Svelte, TS)

-- npm i @ionic/core  sass
+Svelte router steps
 - install roxy router run-all
-- package.json scripts changed
+- package.json scripts changed to router build scripts
-- changes pages folder to routes folder (routify config in package.json)
+- changes pages folder to routes folder (routify config in package.json) - I like it a bit more

+Configuring Svelte workspace to my liking
 - remove public folder
 - created static folder as static dir
 - config vite -> to include static dir for assets etc
+- add aliases using $ sign (in vite.config as well as tsconfig) - https://dev.to/danawoodman/how-to-add-module-import-aliases-in-sveltekit-2ck

+PWA steps:
+Follow the documentation in vite-plugin-pwa.netlify.app!!
+VERRRRRY easy

+Ionic related steps
+- npm i @ionic/core  sass
 - added initialise function for Ionic UI stuff(initialiseIonicSvelte)
 - main.ts -> refer to initialiseIonicSvelte
 - App.svelte -> include ion-app
 As of this step, the hard work started getting all UI components working... and still work to be done

-PWA steps (done in separate branch): follow the documentation in vite-plugin-pwa.netlify.app!!

 # Issues (work in progress)
 - Ion Icons implementation will not support md and ios specific icons etc